 - If you suffer from heartburn, peppermint tea can make reflux worse.
 Use caution with peppermint if you suffer from reflux!

-If you have more questions about digestive health, contact us to book an appointment with a Copeman Healthcare Registered Dietitian.
+If you have more questions about digestive health, contact us to book an appointment with one of our registered dietitians.